bibots101/ConnectorAPI/README.md

 ## Acknowledgements

-Thanks to the contributors and the CV_Analayser project team for guidance and API specifications.
+Thanks to the contributors and the project team for guidance and API specifications.